skip navigation

 TRADITIONAL GRAMMAR LINGUISTIC DESCRIPTION

 Current grammar analyzes words such as also and only as focusing adverbs.
 They are distinguished from other adverbs in that they modify a wide range of constituent parts: noun phrase, verb phrase, prepositional phrase, adjective phrase, adverb phrase, or a whole clause.
 Focusing adverbs can be restrictive or additive, and they can include negation (not only).
-(CaGEL 6.7.3)
+(Huddleston 6.7.3)

 "These adverbs 'point to' one part of a clause."
 (Swan 24.6)